Find the trade or job you want to do – then talk to the people who can make your apprenticeship or traineeship happen.

 Then find a training provider

 Off-job training is usually carried out by the training provider in classrooms or workshops.
+In some cases this training can be conducted at your workplace.

 Your employer may have suggestions or a preference about where you can get this training.
 However, you make the final decision together (many people prefer to study close to where they live or work).